KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/docs/tools-command-line/cmder.md

    ![](images/cmder-unblock.PNG)
    {% hint style='danger' %}
 Make sure to unblock the download if this checkbox exists.
-Otherwise, the installation will look successful, but Cmder will not be able to start up and is unusable.
+Otherwise, the installation looks successful, but Cmder cannot start up and becomes unusable.
    {% endhint %}

 1. Right click on "cmder" and select **Extract All...** and type in the location of your Cmder folder we created.
 Make sure to check "Show extracted files when complete" and click on **Extract**.
 When extract is complete, the file explorer will show your Cmder folder.